belisariuz/inspirations/README.md

 4. Enjoy!

 ## Compatibility
-Should be compatible with everything!
-Safe to add to existing saves.
-Removing it mid-save *should* be fine, but always backup your save just in case!

-Happy RimWorlding!
+Should be compatible with everything.